The Baker’s Wife café in Springwood offers a colourful array of salads, wraps, turkish rolls and raw treats.

-It was somewhere between breakfast and lunch when we visited, so we grabbed a bacon and egg baguette $8, which was yummo, and a salad $9 – a mix of the roasted vegetable salad with broccoli, baby spinach, pine nuts and ricotta; the zucchini and pesto with fetta and cherry tomatoes; and a special of the day – mixed leaves with quinoa, corn, asparagus, carrot and shallots.
+We ordered a mix of the roasted vegetable salad with broccoli, baby spinach, pine nuts and ricotta; the basil pesto zuchetti with fetta and cherry tomatoes; and a special of the day – mixed leaves with quinoa, corn, asparagus, carrot and shallots.
 Together they packed a texture and flavour punch but if in need of more it comes with a side of honey mustard dressing.
 Our dining neighbours liked the dressing so much they asked to have it takeaway.

-For dessert it was chia pudding – a mixed berry and vanilla combo and the more indulgent salted caramel.
-Made respectively with coconut and almond milk they were a little less creamy than some I’ve tried (which probably means they are healthier) and quite sweet, but they were certainly tasty and at just $5 I’m sure they’re a hit with the commuter and paleo crowd.
+For dessert we had chia pudding – a mixed berry and vanilla combo and the more indulgent salted caramel.
+Made respectively with coconut and almond milk they were a little less creamy than some I’ve tried (which probably means they are healthier) and quite sweet, but they were certainly tasty and I’m sure they’re a hit with the commuter crowd.

-And the coffee – one of the most decisive factors in how quickly (or whether or not) this coffee snob will return to a cafe – was really nice, using The Baker’s Wife’s own label of single origin coffee beans.
-The tea is all organic by Ovvivo.
+And the coffee – one of the most decisive factors in how quickly (or whether or not) this coffee snob will return to a cafe – was really nice using single origin beans.
+Those after a ‘wow’ moment might like to try a pretty pink beetroot latter or a purple taro latte… best enjoyed when dining in (if you don’t Instagram it, did it really happen?).

 What I’m most keen to return and try are the other salads: I love the sound of the superfood salad, made with spinach, kale, coriander, avocado, chia and sunflower seeds and a sprinkling of blueberries and strawberries.
-Lunching on this, I imagine, would absolve any eating sins committed in the last few months at least.
+Top marks for food that’s healthy and fast.

 - Address: 248B Macquarie Road, Springwood, NSW 2777